 St. Martin’s Children’s Ministry has so many opportunities for fun, fellowship and faith as we nurture the spiritual growth of our kids.
-Watch the video below or sign up to receive our e-newsletter to learn more about why growing kids’ hearts in the knowledge of Christ is not a job duty; rather it’s a privilege that we share together.
+Sign up to receive our e-newsletter and follow our Facebook page to learn more about why growing kids’ hearts in the knowledge of Christ is not a job duty; rather it’s a privilege that we share together.

 Child care is offered for infants – two years old from 8 a.m. – 12:30 p.m. inside Founders’ Hall.
-Sunday School is offered for two-year-old to pre-K at 9 a.m. and 10:15 a.m.
-When visiting for the first time, please pick up a Parent Packet at the Connection Corner table located near the Noah’s ark statue in Founders’ Hall.
+Sunday School is offered for two-year-old to pre-K at 9 a.m. and 10:15 a.m., which includes both a music component and an activity section.

 Founders’ Hall Classroom Assignments

 3 years old

 4 years old

 Classroom promotion takes place every August; however, babies and toddlers may be promoted quarterly.

 Kindergarten – 5th Grade